 - Thomas Benzoni, DO, EM, AOBEM, FACEP, moderator and planning committee member

 - Donald Matz, PhD, moderator and planning committee member

 - Noreen O'Shea, DO, FAAFP, speaker

 - Sydney Stanley, DO'22, speaker

 - Sarah Werning, PhD, speaker

-Relevant to the content of this educational activity, the following individual(s) have a conflict(s) with commercial interest companies to disclose:
+Relevant to the content of this educational activity, the following individual(s) have a conflict(s) with ineligible companies to disclose: